 }

-The framework generates a next link when the cursor is non-null.
+The framework generates a first link (the URL without a cursor parameter) and a next link when the cursor is non-null.
+Since cursor-based pagination is forward-only, prev and last are always null.

 In-memory cursor — use when your data source uses limit-offset internally but you want cursor-based pagination on the API.
 LimitOffsetToCursorAdapter encodes limit and offset into a Base62 cursor string: